suzukimit/Noten/README.md

-# phrase
+# Noten
-"phrase" is a software for create musical note.
+"Noten" is a software for create musical note. noten.herokuapp.com